danx2016/test_github_002/README.md

 this project folder is already a git directory so you can push it to your own github repository

-in the "Source Control" tab of vscode, you can commit and "Remote > Add Remote" to link the project folder to your github repository
+in the "Source Control" tab of vscode, you can make the initial commits and "Remote > Add Remote" to link the project folder to your github repository

 this repository is an example of that.